thasega/switchbotKicker/README.md

 - Use the **MAC address** from Step 1 to find the Pico W’s **IP address** :)
 - Open the IP address in a **web browser**, and the **control interface** should appear.

+## Usage
+You should be able to figure it out by looking at the **Web interface**.
+It’s designed to be intuitive and easy to use.

 ## Effect
 The scenes are now executed with an accuracy of about **1 second** from the scheduled time.
 I’m very satisfied with the result! :)